willmatthews86/Dreaming-s-Inspiration-Cards/README.md

 <h3><strong>Trading</strong></h3>
 <p>Cards can be traded with the requirement that both parties trade an equal amount of cards to eachother.</p>
 <p>These cards are rewards so gifting them to another player goes against the intention.</p>
+<h3><strong>Optional Rule: DM Draw</strong></h3>
+<p>If the DM judges the players to have bad behaviour the DM can exclaim to the players that they will draw cards, this can alert the players to their behaviour and allows the DM to potentially upset the balance with cards of their own.
+The DM can the same amount of cards a player can, a DM can choose to hide the result of their roll.</p>